osrf/gazebo_design/render_engine/render_engine.md

 ### Overview

 We currently make native Ogre calls throughout much of Gazebo.
-This project aims to hide implementation details behind an abstract interface, so that we can easily substitute Ogre with another render-engine in the future.
+This project aims to hide rendering implementation details behind an abstract interface, so that we can easily substitute Ogre with another render-engine in the future.
 Admittedly, this will be no easy task, as the very nature of this project requires much of Gazebo to be modified and even completely rewritten.